 - Respect for Greece: Since May 2019, the Network has established a partnership with the German organization Respect for Greece based in Berlin, which has provided the Network with two professional employees and many international volunteers to support the Network’s programmes and activities.
 The aim is the exchange of knowledge and experiences which overcomes boundaries, the fight against discrimination and xenophobia, and the promotion of solidarity in Europe.

-The Youth Centre is funded by the Stavros Niarchos Foundation.
+The Youth Centre is funded by the Alstom Foundation.

 189 Konstantinoupoleos Str.

 Tel: +30 2105148366

 Opening hours: Monday to Friday, 12:00 – 20:00.

 In order to participate in the Youth Center’s activities, a subscription is obligatory.
 All programmes are provided for free.
 The space is fully accessible to people with disabilities.